xieminyi/shoppingCenter/README.md

-This is exercise for building Assets and Shopping center API.
+This is exercise for Node.js API.

 Reactjs and Nodejs are used for this exercise.